 How To Make French Press Coffee.

 - Start with whole coffee beans.
-(The fresher, the better) The most local roaster will mark their bags of coffee with a roast date.
+(The fresher, the better) Most local roaster will mark their bags of coffee with a roast date.
 Look for it!

 - Grind your own beans.
 Grind your beans using the coarse level on your grinder.